hehouts/lab14_binder/README.md

 **If after 2 minutes an rStudio interface does not open, try launching the binder a second time in another tab (this almost always works).**

 ## Homework:
-You only need to submit the `lab14_hw.Rmd` for credit.
+You only need to submit the `lab14_hw.Rmd`, in the `lab14_homework/` folder for credit.
 At the top of the homework, there is a link back to this binder if you want to reference it in the future.

-You can add the homework directly to your class repo by dragging `lab14_hw.Rmd` to your class repository.
+You can add the homework directly to your class repo by dragging the `lab14_homework/` folder into your class repository.
 Please knit with `.md` when you are finished.